woejefe/PiP_Video_Window/README.md

 ```

 ## Additional Notes

-A version that accepts NDI sources is available on the `PiP NDI` branch.
-See
-<https://github.com/CarlosFdez/pyNDI/tree/master> for the underlying NDI
+See <https://github.com/CarlosFdez/pyNDI/tree/master> for the underlying NDI
 implementation.

 ![screenshot](https://github.com/woejefe/MiniWebcamViewer/assets/113958695/a124a9f2-a739-432e-a921-85cd8e269dc9)